intel/libnica/README.md

 **Note**:

-This library is not yet ready for use/integration into other projects.
+The ABI is currently being correctly stabilised for an initial full release.

 The Name
 --------